bahrus/trans-render/README.md

        -  If a match is found, replace the rhs expression with the matching expression found in the previous step.
        -  Otherwise, replace the first element of the array with the evaluated function (virtually) and reapply the logic.
   -  If the first element of the tuple is a boolean, then this represents a conditional statement.
+     - **NB** If the first element is expected to be boolean, but might also be null or undefined, you can guarantee that the first element will be a boolean by doing:  myBoolOrUndefinedOrNull || false.
      - If the second element of the tuple is an HTMLTemplateElement, then the tuple is treated as a conditional display rule.
        - The acronym to remember for a conditional array is "CATMINTS".
        - The first element is the **c**ondition.